shub119/Expence-tracker/readme.md

-This expence traker is made on Vanila javascipt only
+This expence tracker is made on Vanila javascipt only